joseluisvaz/joseluisvaz.github.io/_pages/about.md

 <td class="col-sm-2" width="40%"><a href='https://arxiv.org/abs/2003.04882' target='_blank'><img src="/images/projects/3dv_project.jpg"/></a> </td>
 <td>
     <strong> Deep Dense Bundle Adjustment Networks</strong><br>
-    3D Vision -- Final Project<br>
+    3D Vision<br>

 [<a href='javascript:;'
     onclick='$("#abs_3dv_project").toggle()'>description</a>] [<a href='https://arxiv.org/abs/2003.04882' target='_blank'>report</a>] <br>

 <div id="abs_3dv_project" style="text-align: justify; display: none" markdown="1">
 This project focuses on developing a neural network architecture, which has embedded a non-linear least squares (NL-LS) optimization problem in its core.
 This means that gradients are being back-propagated from the output of this NL-LS problem to its input.
-The architecture is based on the work from Tang, et al [19] and it is extended using ideas from Lv et al. [16].
-The main focus of this work is to provide a working, trainable implementation of a differentiable bundle adjustment layer.
-Extensions to [19] are suggested to improve pose estimation accuracy via modifications in the CNN based feature network, the damping factor estimation layer, and an additional subnetwork for the camera pose initialization
+The architecture is based on the work from Tang, et al. and it is extended using ideas from Lv et al. The main focus of this work is to provide a working, trainable implementation of a differentiable bundle adjustment layer.
+Extensions to Tang, et al. are suggested to improve pose estimation accuracy via modifications in the CNN based feature network, the damping factor estimation layer, and an additional subnetwork for the camera pose initialization
 </div>

 </td>